ComDrive: Comfort-Oriented End-to-End Autonomous Driving: Abstract

 \section{Abstract}

-In this paper, we propose \textit{\textbf{HE-Drive}}: the first human-like-centric end-to-end autonomous driving system to generate trajectories that are both temporally consistent and comfortable.
-Recent studies have shown that imitation learning-based planners and learning-based trajectory scorers can effectively generate and select accuracy trajectories that closely mimic expert demonstrations.
-However, such trajectory planners and scorers face the dilemma of generating \textit{temporally inconsistent} and \textit{uncomfortable} trajectories.
-To solve the above problems, Our HE-Drive first extracts key 3D spatial representations through sparse perception, which then serves as conditional inputs for the Conditional Denoising Diffusion Probabilistic Model (DDPM)-based motion planner to generate temporal consistency multi-modal trajectories.
-A Vision-Language Model (VLM)-guided trajectory scorer subsequently selects the most comfortable trajectory from these candidates to control the vehicle, ensuring human-like end-to-end driving.
-Experiments show that HE-Drive not only achieves state-of-the-art performance (\textit{i.e., reduces the average collision rate by \textbf{71\%} than VAD}) and efficiency (\textit{i.e., \textbf{1.9$\times$} faster than SparseDrive}) on the challenging nuScenes and OpenScene datasets but also provides the most comfortable driving experience on real-world data.
-For more information, visit the project website: \url{https://jmwang0117.github.io/HE-Drive/}.
+We propose \textit{\textbf{ComDrive}}: the first comfort-oriented end-to-end autonomous driving system to generate temporally consistent and comfortable trajectories.
+Recent studies have demonstrated that imitation learning-based planners and learning-based trajectory scorers can effectively generate and select safety trajectories that closely mimic expert demonstrations.
+However, such trajectory planners and scorers face the challenge of generating temporally inconsistent and uncomfortable trajectories.
+To address these issues, ComDrive first extracts 3D spatial representations through sparse perception, which then serves as conditional inputs.
+These inputs are used by a Conditional Denoising Diffusion Probabilistic Model (DDPM)-based motion planner to generate temporally consistent multi-modal trajectories.
+A dual-stream adaptive trajectory scorer subsequently selects the most comfortable trajectory from these candidates to control the vehicle.
+Experiments demonstrate that ComDrive achieves state-of-the-art performance in both comfort and safety, outperforming UniAD by \textbf{17\%}in driving comfort and reducing collision rates by \textbf{25\%}compared to SparseDrive.
+More results are available on our project page: \url{https://jmwang0117.github.io/ComDrive/}.